jeffkmok/my-ABC-clock/README.md

 - **Visual Time Representation**: Hours, minutes, and seconds are each represented by colored blocks that fill up as time passes.
 - **Dynamic Color Change**: The color of the second blocks changes every minute, providing a visually engaging experience.
-- **Responsive Design**: The clock is designed to fit within a specific canvas size, ensuring it looks great on all devices.

 ## Getting Started